-My Aunt Helle, who we called Big Helle, would remind me daily:
+My Aunt Helle, who we called Big Helle, would chide me daily:

 “Hanne once you put on this dress, you must promise me, you will not exhale until you take it off.
 I have gone to so much trouble, please don’t ruin the line of this dress by breathing”

 She herself was a great one for the long exhale.
 The moment she returned from work she would remove her fashionable hand sewn clothes, that fit to a T her slender frame, and shrug on a pair of ever so soft, ever so forgiving, hand sewn sweat pants and shirt.

 She would sigh, and pulling on her elastic waistband, say:

 “Hanne do you know how many potatoes I can eat in these pants?”